 Mitigate for variables

 Risk management starts with recognizing and understanding your key risk factors so you can address them.
 Don’t try to hide things under the rug—investors will find your secrets anyway.
-Mitigating for variables boosts transparency, builds confidence, and improves understanding—both for you and for your investors.
+Mitigating variables boost transparency, builds confidence, and improves understanding for you and your investors.
 There are various options you get when it comes to revenue models.
 But not choosing isn’t one of them.
 It’s a precondition for startup success.

-With the above information, we hope you got an idea about how things need to be done while designing the successful revenue model.
-Therefore before diving into the further process of development, make sure the revenue model is effective and designed as per your business requirements.
+With the above information, we hope you get an idea about how things need to be done while designing a successful revenue model.
+Therefore, before diving into the other development process, make sure the revenue model is effective and designed per your business requirements.